 London is actually a perfect spot to redeem IHG points, because there are several centrally-located hotels that will accommodate 4 adults in a standard room:

-If my friend or her hubby were to pick up one IHG® Rewards Club Premier Credit Card, they’d earn 100,000 IHG points after spending just $3,000 on purchases in the first 3 months of opening the account.
-And an extra 5,000 IHG points after adding an authorized user and making their first purchase within the same time frame.
+If my friend or her hubby were to pick up one IHG® Rewards Club Premier Credit Card, they’d earn 80,000 IHG points after spending just $2,000 on purchases in the first 3 months of opening the account.
 There’s an $89 annual fee.

 And after a year, they’d earn an anniversary night certificate good at any IHG hotel that costs 40,000 IHG points or less.
 That covers any of these hotels in London, so with one sign-up bonus (105,000 IHG points total) and the anniversary free night after a year, they’d have more than enough for 3 free nights in London.